lema017/getquickresume/templates/TEMPLATE_GENERATION_PROMPT.md

 **⚠️ IF THE IMAGE SHOWS MULTIPLE COLUMNS, YOU MUST COMPLETELY DISREGARD THAT LAYOUT STRUCTURE AND CONVERT IT TO SINGLE COLUMN**

 **Key Requirements:**
-- The main content area (all sections: Header, Profile, Skills, Experience, Projects, Education, Languages, Achievements, Certifications) MUST flow vertically in a single column
+- The main content area (all sections: Header, Profile, Skills, Experience, Projects, Education, Achievements, Certifications, Languages) MUST flow vertically in a single column
 - Sections MUST be stacked vertically, one after another
 - DO NOT create sidebars, multiple columns, or grid layouts for the main content
 - **MUST IGNORE** any multi-column layout structure shown in the reference image